 \section{Abstract}

-Thanks to their practical efficiency and random nature of the data, stochastic first-order methods are standard for training large-scale machine learning models.
+Stochastic first-order methods are standard for training large-scale machine learning models.
 Random behavior may cause a particular run of an algorithm to result in a highly suboptimal objective value, whereas theoretical guarantees are usually proved for the expectation of the objective value.
-Thus, it is essential to theoretically guarantee that algorithms provide small objective residual with high probability.
-Existing methods for non-smooth stochastic convex optimization have complexity bounds with the dependence on the confidence level that is either negative-power or logarithmic but under an additional assumption of sub-Gaussian (light-tailed) noise distribution that may not hold in practice, e.g., in several NLP tasks.
+Thus, it is essential to theoretically guarantee that algorithms provide small objective residuals with high probability.
+Existing methods for non-smooth stochastic convex optimization have complexity bounds with the dependence on the confidence level that is either negative-power or logarithmic but under an additional assumption of sub-Gaussian (light-tailed) noise distribution that may not hold in practice.
 In our paper, we resolve this issue and derive the first high-probability convergence results with logarithmic dependence on the confidence level for non-smooth convex stochastic optimization problems with non-sub-Gaussian (heavy-tailed) noise.
 To derive our results, we propose novel stepsize rules for two stochastic methods with gradient clipping.
 Moreover, our analysis works for generalized smooth objectives with H\"older-continuous gradients, and for both methods, we provide an extension for strongly convex problems.
 Finally, our results imply that the first (accelerated) method we consider also has optimal iteration and oracle complexity in all the regimes, and the second one is optimal in the non-smooth setting.